opentrustlabs/opentrust-identity/README.md

     "to": "recepient@domain.com"
 }
 ```

+More details can be found in the file `/lib/models/sms.ts`.

 This service call will be invoked with a Bearer Authorization header for the client which is defined as the root
 client for the IAM tool.
 This client, by default when the IAM tool is initilized, is configured with